Sharjah Cricket Stadium

 The Sharjah Cricket Stadium (ملعب الشارقة للكريكيت) is located in Sharjah in the United Arab Emirates.
-It holds the record for being the venue that hosted the highest number of international matches, 294 matches, up to March 17, 2024.
+It holds the record for being the venue that hosted the highest number of international matches, 318 matches, up to October 5, 2025.
 Highest numbers of ODI Matches played in a venue is another record kept by this venue.

 It was originally constructed in the early 1980s and has been much improved over the years.
 The stadium hosted its first international matches in April 1984, in the Asia Cup.

-It was at this stadium, on 18 April 1986, that Pakistan batting great Javed Miandad (116*) hit a last-ball six to beat India in the 1986 Austral-Asia Cup final.
+It was at this stadium, on 18 April 1986, that Pakistan batter Javed Miandad (116*) hit a last-ball six to beat India in the 1986 Austral-Asia Cup final.

 It was also here, in 1998, that Sachin Tendulkar scored 143 runs to help win a match against Australia during the 1997-98 Coca-Cola Cup tournament.
 He also scored 134 runs against the same team in the final match of that tournament.